VickyViana/Destiny-tips-tool/README.md

 ## **Running methods**

 The tool could be run by two methods:
-- On console: running the file "main_script_2.py" and inputting the flight code and date as follows:
+- <ins>On console</ins>: running the file "main_script_2.py" and inputting the flight code and date as follows:

  $ python main_script_2.py -fc 'flight code' -d 'day number' -m 'month name' -y 'year number'
-- With Streamlit: running the file "main_script.py" as follows:
+- <ins>With Streamlit</ins>: running the file "main_script.py" as follows:
 $ streamlit run main_script.py

 Then go to your local URL provided and you will see the tool interface, where you could input the flight data and see the resultant tips.